LED stage lighting

-LED stage lighting instruments are stage lighting instruments that use light-emitting diodes (LEDs) as a light source.
-LED instruments are an alternative to traditional stage lighting instruments which use halogen lamp or high-intensity discharge lamps.
+LED stage lighting is a stage lighting technology that uses light-emitting diodes (LEDs) as a light source.
+LED instruments are an alternative to traditional stage lights which use halogen lamp or high-intensity discharge lamps.
 Like other LED instruments, they have high light output with lower power consumption.

 Types

 LED stage lights come in three main types.
 PAR cans, striplights and 'moving head' types.
 In LED PAR cans, a round printed circuit board with LEDs mounted on is used in place of a PAR lamp.
 Moving head types can either be a bank of LEDs mounted on a yoke or more conventional moving head lights with the bulb replaced with an LED bank.

 In fact, there is no such thing as an LED PAR can - it is a misnomer possibly attributed to Chinese manufacturers.
-As there is no Parabolic Aluminised Reflector in an LED 'PAR', they would be more accurately referred to as to as 'LED flood lights'.
+As there is no Parabolic Aluminised Reflector in an LED 'PAR', they would be more accurately referred to as 'LED flood lights'.

 Many LED fixtures are now made using a small number of high-output diodes that allow the beam to be focused on a "hard edge", allowing full use of gobo/beam effects.

 Uses

 LED instruments can and have been used to replace any conventional lighting fixture, and some shows, such as Radiohead's 2008 tour, have used only LED lighting instruments.
-However, most shows use LEDs only for lighting cycloramas, or as top, side or back light.
-They can also be used as 'audience blinders' (lights pointed directly at the audience from a low angle).
+In the modern day, most large performances or events that require stage lighting (including theatre, music, opera, corporate events, etc...) use LED fixtures.